jamesAlhassan/alx-low_level_programming/0x01-variables_if_else_while/README.md

 0-positive_or_negative.c script - Checks if a number is negative, positive or zero

-1-last_digit.c script - Checks the value of a number and prints and corresponding string
+1-last_digit.c script - Checks the value of a number and prints and corresponding string 2-print_alphabet.c script - Prints all the alphabets in lower case